Cowboy Church Bass

 4:9-10 “Two are better

-than one, because they have a good return for their labor: If either of them falls down, one can help the other up.
-But pity anyone who
+than one, because they have a good return for their labor: If either of them

-falls and has no one to help them.”
+to help them.”

 Bottom line is God created